ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 A strongly undesirable unintended side-effect of network policy changes is the blocking of content to the viewer.
 This may be the primary content URLs access which are blocked, or possibly advertising fetched from a second URL from the main video content.
 This can be due to policy changes altering device IP addresses, or changes to routing that run afoul of enforced traffic routing policies.

-Such blocking may be connected to restrictions built upon data feeds used for geofiltering and georestuctions, for example restriction which block delivery to networks identified as either commercial data-centers or other CDNs service network addresses.
-Essentially, running afoul of configurations possibly used to combat security threats that expect streaming viewers to be on home or possibly mobile networks, but not in commercial data centersor CDN content networks and so block delivery to IP addresses in those unexpected network blocks.
-This is more likely to occur in network overlays that shift egress traffic to commeerical or CDN blocks.
+Such blocking may be connected to restrictions built upon data feeds used for geofiltering and georestrictions, for example restriction which block delivery to networks identified as either commercial data centers or other CDNs service network addresses.
+Essentially, running afoul of configurations possibly used to combat security threats that expect streaming viewers to be on home or possibly mobile networks, but not in commercial data centers or CDN content networks and so block delivery to IP addresses in those unexpected network blocks.
+This is more likely to occur in network overlays that shift egress traffic to commerical or CDN blocks.

 This is a particularly troublesome problem to determine as it may appear inconsistently from one streaming session to another.
-Small changes in URLs in manifests from on session to another, especially on streaming platforms that make use of multi-CDN delivery and may encounter different delivery and security protection policies from the different multi-CDN operators invovled.
+Small changes in URLs in manifests from on session to another, especially on streaming platforms that make use of multi-CDN delivery and may encounter different delivery and security protection policies from the different multi-CDN operators involed.

 # Policy Changes Hidden from Applications